BensonGicheru/Big-Insights/README.md

         <meta-data android:name="Big_Insights_ANDROID_API_KEY"
            android:value="your_api_key_here"/>

-5.Add the following code in the onCreate of your app's Main Activity or Splash Activity to initialize Big Insights on opening the app
+5.Add the following code in the onCreate of your app's Main Activity or Splash Activity to initialize Big Insights on opening the app:

 Intent BI = new Intent(this, io.biginsights.main.notifications.BigInsightsService.class);
          this.startService(BI);

->

 6. After step 5 above, please go ahead and run your Android App, you can now begin pushing surveys to everyone using the app in real time.